pbv-public/firestore-orm/README.md

   (see [race conditions](#warning-race-conditions) for more about this).

 ### Write
-To modify data in the database, simply modify fields on a row created by `tx.create()` or fetched by `tx.get()`.
+To modify data in the database, simply modify fields on a doc created by `tx.create()` or fetched by `tx.get()`.
 When the transaction commits, all changes will be written to the database automatically.